Good news! The new Dacia Sandero is just as affordable as the old one

 New Dacia Sandero and Jogger design – small changes, big difference

-Starting with the styling, all three cars have been given similar tweaks which I’m not sure I like quite as much as the old cars.
+All three cars have been given similar tweaks which I’m not sure I like quite as much as the old models.

 The biggest change can be seen up front with the new LED light signature.
 Whereas the previous Sandero and Jogger had a Lamborghini-esque Y-shaped design, now they have a simplified straight line with a single pixel above it.
 Not something a lot of people will notice, but I think the old design looked a bit cooler.